rpeev/peek42/README.md

 ### UI

 If no log function has been called, *Konsole* is shown minimized.
 Click **Show** to show it.
-Whenever a log function is called, *Konsole* is shown and the log is scrolled to the top (entries are logged from oldest at the bottom to newest at the top), so the latest logged object is visible.
-Click **Minimize** to minimize it. *Konsole* is slightly transparent in an effort to minimize the need to be minimized.
+By default, whenever a log function is called, *Konsole* is shown and the log is scrolled to the top (entries are logged from oldest at the bottom to newest at the top), so that the latest logged object is visible.
+Click **Minimize** to minimize it.
+This can be changed by turning on the appropriately named checkbox **Shhhh!** (visible only when Konsole is minimized).
+In this 'quiet' mode, Konsole flashes on log write, but stays minimized. *Konsole* is slightly transparent in an effort to minimize the need to be minimized.

 Clicking the title (**Konsole**) works like this:

 - if *Konsole* is scrolled to the top, then it gets scrolled to the bottom and vica versa;
 - if *Konsole* is scrolled to the middle, then it gets scrolled to the top;

-Use **Resize** to resize *Konsole* and **Clear** to clear the log contents.
+Use **Resize** to resize *Konsole* (Konsole limits its max and min height and the border briefly flashes in red when reaching the limits) and **Clear** to clear the log contents.

 Use the text box **JS to evaluate** to eval JavaScript code (write in the box and simply hit enter) and the controls before it to select the output function (**kp** is the default).